IsraelaaS/Calendar_proj/README.md

   Proper user formatting error checking
   Time sequence for mismatch time orders
   Listing events
-    Currently only listing 1 event at a time and not adding to list
+    Currently only listing 1 event at a time and not adding to the list (FIXED)